 Kynance Cove

-Kynance lives up to its fame, and has featured in many a television show or film including Poldark and The Hitchhiker’s Guide To the Galaxy.
-Its cafe does great ice cream and has a breath-taking view.
+Kynance lives up to its fame, and has featured in many a television show and film including Poldark and The Hitchhiker’s Guide To the Galaxy.
+Its café does great ice cream and has a breath-taking view that rivals any of the world's top beaches.
 We recommend going at low tide for the most sand and some out of this world swimming.
+You can also visit when the sun goes down for some of the best stargazing in Cornwall!

 Cadgwith Cove